JetBrains/kotlin-web-site/pages/docs/reference/multi-declarations.md

 val (_, status) = getResult()
 ```

+The `componentN()` operator functions are not called for the components that are skipped in this way.

 ## Destructuring in Lambdas (since 1.1)

 You can use the destructuring declarations syntax for lambda parameters.